CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Conclusion

 \section{Conclusion}

 We introduce \method/, a novel transformer hypernetwork approach that can reconstruct datasets with extreme compositional heterogeneity at high resolution.
-Across both synthetic and experimental datasets, we show that \method/ more accurately recovers compositional heterogeneity from large-scale datasets over previous methods and produces more structured latent spaces.
+We show that \method/ more accurately recovers compositional heterogeneity from large-scale datasets over previous methods and can produce structured latent spaces by analyzing the parameter space of the INRs.
 We also introduce \texttt{\dataset/}, a new dataset for compositional heterogeneity, as well as two complementary real-space metrics for evaluating cryo-EM reconstruction quality.

 In this work, we focus on the architectural expressivity of hypernetworks for modeling extreme-scale compositional heterogeneity, and we note that \method/ currently requires known particle poses.
 While this assumption is unrealistic in real experimental settings, it allows us to isolate and study the benefits of transformer-based hypernetwork conditioning.
 Extending \method/ to \textit{ab initio} reconstruction with joint pose estimation is an important next step, with natural integration into existing pose-search or amortized frameworks.
-Beyond pose inference, future work could investigate datasets containing both conformational and compositional heterogeneity, motion recovery within the latent space, and multi-view extensions such as tilt-series imaging.
+Beyond pose inference, future work could investigate datasets containing both conformational and compositional heterogeneity, motion recovery within the latent space, and multi-view extensions such as tilt series imaging in cryo-ET~\cite{rangan2024cryodrgn}.
 Together, these advances suggest that transformer-based hypernetworks, coupled with large-scale heterogeneous datasets, offer a foundation for developing computational methods to enable reconstructing diverse mixtures from cryo-EM at scale.